mj1618/stepwise-migrations/README.md

 There are three types of migrations:

-<b>Versioned migrations</b>
+<b>1.
+Versioned migrations</b>

 - The filename must end with `.sql`.
 - These are always applied in ascending order based on filename.
 - Once applied, the file cannot be altered or else an error will be thrown.

-<b>Repeatable migrations</b>
+<b>2.
+Repeatable migrations</b>

 - Are identified by the filename ending with `.repeatable.sql`
 - For things like trigger functions
 - Are always applied after all versioned migrations
 - When altered, the new script is applied on next migration run

-<b>Undo migrations</b>
+<b>3.
+Undo migrations</b>

-- Run on the "undo" command
+- Are completely optional
-- Can only be run on versioned migrations
+- Must have the same filename as the versioned migration but suffixed with `.undo.sql`
 - Are applied in reverse order of the versioned migrations
-- Must have the same filename as the versioned migration but suffixed with `.undo.sql`
+- Can only be for undoing versioned migrations, not repeatable migrations.
+For repeatable migrations, simply delete the trigger function in the repeatable migration file and migrate again.

 ## Usage